OPC to Excel: Writing OPC data to Excel

-- It is rather difficult to create the history of changes for the value of a OPC item.
-You will have to write VBA code for that.
+- It is rather difficult to create a history of changes for the value of an OPC item.
+You will have to write a VBA code for that.

 - Excel will work very slowly in case of a large number of items.

 Our program offers an alternative way to generate files that can be opened in Excel, and that will contain the history of value changes.

 1. You should add the necessary OPC tags the way it is described in the "Writing OPC to MSSQL" section (fig. 1-3)

 2. Enable writing the received data to a log file of the CSV format (fig. 1).
 By default, the program generates files in the Excel format.
 You can customize the format of the CSV file if you click the "Advanced" button.